-The site is currently used as a public park.
+The site is currently used as a public park for sports, and includes a tennis court.
 A desktop audit does not reveal any previous uses that would suggest contamination of the site; therefore, the proposed use of the sportsground for commercial fitness training activities is considered satisfactory.